CMU-Perceptual-Computing-Lab/openpose/doc/standalone_face_or_hand_keypoint_detector.md

 1. Easiest solution: Forget about the `OpenPose demo` and `wrapper/wrapper.hpp`, and instead use the `include/openpose/face/faceExtractorNet.hpp` class with the output of your face detector.
 Recommended if you do not wanna use any other OpenPose functionality.

-2. Elegant solution: If you wanna use the whole OpenPose framework, simply copy `include/wrapper/wrapper.hpp` as e.g. `examples/userCode/wrapperFace.hpp`, and change our `FaceDetector` or `FaceDetectorOpenCV` class by your custom face detector class inside your `WrapperFace` class.
+2. Elegant solution: If you wanna use the whole OpenPose framework, simply copy `include/wrapper/wrapper.hpp` as e.g., `examples/userCode/wrapperFace.hpp`, and change our `FaceDetector` or `FaceDetectorOpenCV` class by your custom face detector class inside your `WrapperFace` class.
 If you wanna omit the Pose keypoint detection for a big speed up if you do not need it, you can simply use the `body_disable` flag.

 Note: both `FaceExtractor` and `HandExtractor` classes requires as input **squared rectangles**.
 In addition, the function **`initializationOnThread()` must be called only once, and inside the same thread where `forwardPass` is gonna be run**.